Snorkeling for Non-Swimmers

 2. Get Good Quality Gear that Fits

 Snorkeling is considered an equipment-light activity.
-The basic pieces of gear every snorkeler should have are a mask, fins, and a snorkel.
+The basic pieces of gear every snorkeler should have are a mask, fins, and a snorkel (or - just a full face snorkel mask).
 As a non-swimmer, you should also get a floatation device.
 You can either rent or buy your own gear.
 Investing in good quality equipment will allow you to choose the option that is most suitable for you and practice with it beforehand.

 Try your gear out in a swimming pool or, if you are on a beach, in the shallow area where you can stand in the water.
 This will help you get used to the feeling of breathing through the snorkel, note how much pressure is necessary to keep it in your mouth and check if your mask and fins fit properly.
 You can also try and learn a few basic skills, such as clearing your snorkel or getting water out of your mask.

 As for the things to look for when choosing your equipment, we recommend that beginner snorkelers go for a dry snorkel with a purge valve.
 It will prevent the water from getting into the tube, even when fully submerged as well as make it easy to clear the snorkel if needed.
 When it comes to fins, one of the most important things is to get the sizing right.
 The fins should fit snugly around your feet, yet not be too tight.
 The choice between an open or full foot pocket usually comes down to conditions you plan to snorkel in and personal preference.
 The fin blade should be flexible, light, and relatively short.
 This way your legs won’t get too tired and it will be easier for you to move around on the surface.
 Finally, the mask you choose should have a high-grade silicone skirt that provides a good seal.
 Comfortable head strap and quick-adjust buckles will also be a plus.